|

 Not only that, but through Jesus Christ I am promised that the grave is not the final resting place, as all will be raised from the dead, returning to our then-immortal and perfected bodies to live again, forever!
 In that light, I have actually learned to see cemeteries in a different way, with the potential to be some of the most glorious places on earth when the morning of the resurrection finally arrives.

-resurrection of the dead, which Christ gifted to us that we may
+Death has no sting in light of the glorious reality of the resurrection of the dead, which Christ gifted to us that we may conquer the grave. |

 I marvel sometimes at what I learn from reflecting upon my past and combining it with my awareness of the present, especially as things change, as they always do.
 Naturally, Halloween isn’t like it used to be when I was a kid, but it’s still one of my favorite holidays.
 I still love the gruesome, the frightening, and the spooky, though I don’t lose sleep over that indulgence anymore.
 Really, I am at peace with the concept of death, and I know that passing on will not destroy my comfort in my Lord and my God.
 And this year I think I have found a new reason to love October as I reflect upon how my faith continues to dispel all my fears of what might be lurking around the corner.